cndofx/cndofx.github.io/content/blog/2023-11-29-writing-software-in-godot-1/index.md

 UI layout isn't particularly interesting so I don't have too much to write about, but I do have some progress to show and a few important points to note.

+- For all UI made in godot, but especially in software like this, it's important to make use of godot's containers and anchors to lay out the controls rather than manually position controls so that everything plays nicely when the window is resized.
+MarginContainer, VBoxContainer, HBoxContainer, and GridContainer are all very commonly used.

+- Godot has a `application/run/low_processor_mode` property under project settings that prevents the screen from being redrawn if nothing visual has changed.

 This is what the original mod editor looks like:

 ![original mod editor](original_mod_editor.png)